A global decomposition theorem for excluding immersions in graphs with no edge-cut of order three: Excluding immersions in 3-edge-cut free graphs

-Now we focus on 4-edge-connected graphs.
-The following theorem proved in \cite{l_ep_imm} states that in any 4-edge-connected graph, every edge-tangle of large order ``controls a $K_k$-thorns'' for some large $k$.
-(We omit the formal definition for ``an edge-tangle controlling a $K_{k}$-thorns'' mentioned in the following theorem, because it requires few sentences to be formally stated and we do not need this formal definition in this paper.)
+Now we focus on graphs with no edge-cut of order 3.
+The following theorem proved in \cite{l_ep_imm} states that in any graph with no edge-cut of order 3, every edge-tangle of large order ``controls a $K_k$-thorns'' for some large $k$.
+(We omit the formal definition for ``an edge-tangle controlling a $K_{k}$-thorns'' mentioned in the following theorem, because it requires some sentences to be formally stated and we do not need this formal definition in this paper.)